Last Updated on April 12, 2024 by Pamela MacNaughtan

 disclaimer: this is not a sponsored article with festival d’été de québec, it does, however, include some affiliate links.
 If you make a purchase after clicking on the links, I receive a small commission at no extra charge to you.
 Hey, this website doesn’t run on croissants!
 Although, I wish it did… hahaha

-when is festival d’été de québec?
+When is Festival d’été de Québec?

-Festival d’été de Québec takes place over the first two weeks of July each year, setting the stage for the busiest two months in Quebec City.
 While it’s possible to plan a festival trip at the last minute and take your chances on concert tickets, it can be a pricey endeavour.
-The key to attending FEQ and not breaking the bank is to plan ahead, which you can learn more about further down in this post.
+The key to attending FEQ and not breaking the bank is to plan ahead.

-artist line-up
+Artist line-up

 Since 2011, Festival d’été de Québec has welcomed an impressive array of global superstars, from Elton John, Metallica, and Our Lady Peace to Wu-Tang Clan, Lady Gaga, and Snoop Dogg.
 While world-famous megastars are usually the main attraction, FEQ is a chance to discover and enjoy music from rising stars and indie bands as well.
-It is, after all, a music festival ?.
+It is, after all, a music festival.

 The FEQ website is the best place to familiarize yourself with the artist line-up, listen to some of their music, and possibly begin mildly stalking them on social media – in a healthy, I-love-you-music-and-want-to-hear-more, kind of way.

-the venues
+The venues

 Quebec City vibrates with excitement and adrenaline during Festival d’été de Québec, with musical performances on the four outdoor stages, as well as small pop-up stages, local bars, and the Armoury.
 Let’s talk about the main concert venues for FEQ.